circonus/irondb-docs/api/delete-sweep.md

 ==================================

 This API call is for deleting any type of data from the IRONdb cluster prior to a given date, irrespective of check or metric.
-This is typically used for cluster-wide retention policies.
+This is known as a "sweep delete", and is typically used to implement cluster-wide retention policies.

+**This is an asynchronous, out-of-band administrative operation that does not follow the normal consistency model of IRONdb.** The deletion only applies to the node that received the request (deletions are not journaled to the cluster, as normal data ingestion is.)
+If cluster-wide deletion of data is desired, this call must be made to each cluster node individually.

+If there is historical data being actively imported into the requested deletion range, it can leave the delete operation "incomplete".
+A sweep delete will never remove data that it should not, but it may appear that data that _should_ have been deleted may not be.
+This can leave the cluster in an inconsistent, but not dangerous, state where another sweep delete may be required to clean up stragglers.

 The DELETE method will return an empty array upon success.
 If there is an error, this call will return a JSON object with the error.
+Note that success does not indicate completion of the delete operation, only that it has been started.
+The order in which metric data is deleted is not deterministic.
+If a sweep delete is in progress and another DELETE call is received, the running sweep delete is cancelled, and the new operation begins.

 The GET method will return a JSON object showing the status of a delete operation.
 Each data type is listed with an attribute `running` set to the